-To assess whether L-malate modulated age-related oxidative stress, we measured steady-state levels of MDA, a marker of lipid peroxidation.
-Fig. 2 shows the lipid peroxidation status in the liver and heart tissue homogenate of young and aged rats supplemented with and without L-malate.
-Lipid peroxidation was found to increase 18.7% and 67.4% in liver and heart, respectively, of aged control rats compared with young controls.
-Administration of L-malate significantly decreased the LPO in the liver and heart of aged treated rats.
+related oxidative stress, we measured steady-state levels of MDA, a marker of lipid peroxidation.
+Figure 2 shows the lipid peroxidation status in the liver and heart tissue homogenate of young and aged rats without or with supplementation of L-malate.
+Lipid peroxidation was found to be increased by 18.7 % and 67.4 % in the liver and heart, respectively, of aged control rats compared with young controls.
+Administration of L-malate significantly decreased the lipid peroxidation in the liver and heart of aged treated rats.
 There was no significant difference between young treated rats and young control rats.

-Effect of L-malate on antioxidant defenses
+Effect of L-malate on antioxidative defenses

-The effects of L-malate supplementation on antioxidant antioxidative defense in liver and heart of young and aged rats were examined.
-Fig. 3 and Fig. 4 show the antioxidant enzyme activities of GPx and SOD in liver and heart of control and L-malate treated rats.
-The activities of these antioxidant enzymes were found to be inhibited significantly in liver of aged control rats compared with young controls.
-The activity of GPx and SOD in liver decreased 40.5% and 29.5%, respectively, in aged controls.
-L-malate administration was found to enhance (P<0.05) the activities of these enzymes, an increase of 39.9% and 34.4% in GPx activity and SOD activity, respectively, in liver during aging.
-However, L-malate had no effect on activities of both the enzymes in heart.
+The effects of L-malate supplementation on antioxidative defense were examined in the liver and heart of young and aged rats.
+Figures 3 and 4 show the antioxidant enzyme activities of GPx and SOD in the liver and heart of control and L-malate treated rats.
+The activities of these antioxidant enzymes were found to be significantly lower in the liver of aged control rats compared with young controls.
+The activity of GPx and SOD in the liver was decreased by 40.5 % and 29.5 %, respectively, in aged controls.
+L-malate administration was found to enhance (P<0.05) the activities of these enzymes by 39.9 % and 34.4 % in GPx activity and SOD activity, respectively, in the liver during aging.
+However, L-malate had no effect on activities of both enzymes in the heart.